pavelmedina/GettingCleaningData/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-In following lines i describe in a simple way how my code works.
+In following lines i describe in a simple way how my code works and all the transformation applyed in the datasets.

-The only external package i use for solve the assignment is `dplyr`, which normally is not include in R core.
+The only external package I use for solve the assignment is `dplyr`, which normally is not include in R core.
 If you have not installed this package, then you can use the following instruction: `ìnstall.packages('dplyr')`.

 ```r
 library(dplyr)` # load the package